slds-lmu/jTSC4R/README.md

-# Time Series Classification in R
+# Java Time Series Classification code to use in R
 This repo is the java backend of our R package for Time Series Classification: https://github.com/compstat-lmu/TSClassification

 We adapt the following repository with Author's permission: https://github.com/TonyBagnall/uea-tsc.git